 The production area of Vitellone Bianco dell’Appennino Centrale PGI is within the Umbria, The Marches, Abruzzo and Molise regions and the entire territory of the provinces of Bologna, Ravenna, Forlì- Cesena and Rimini in the Emilia Romagna region; Benevento and Avellino, limitedly in some areas of Caserta in the Campania region; Frosinone, Rieti, Viterbo, parts of the provinces of Rome and Latina, in the Lazio region; Grosseto, Siena, Arezzo, Florence, Pistoia, Prato, Livorno and Pisa, in the Tuscany region.

 The origins of Vitellone Bianco dell’Appennino Centrale PGI date back to the pre-Roman period.
 In fact, the Etruscans reared cows with the same common characteristics of those reared in the Apennines today.
-Today’s breeds are the result of crossbreeding and selection that over time transformed and improved the Bos Taurus Primigenius, belonging to the Podolic cattle breed.
-The Romagnola breed, diffused above all in the Romagna region, was selected from ancient breeds reared by the barbarian populations in the VI and VII centuries A.D.
-The Marchigiana, on the other hand, is the result of crossbreeding between the Romagnola and Chianina breeds, carried out in the XIX century by local farmers; this breed spread mainly throughout the southern central and Campania regions.
+Today’s breeds are the result of crossbreeding and selection of the Bos Taurus Primigenius.
+In particular, the Romagnola breed was selected from ancient breeds reared by the barbarian populations in the VI and VII centuries A.D.
+The Marchigiana, on the other hand, is the result of crossbreeding between the Romagnola and Chianina breeds, carried out in the XIX century by local farmers.